hwpplayer1/hwpplayer1/README.md

 # I want to lead to The Free Software Movement ! 🇹🇷

+I just started a new wave in Free Software Movement...

 ![Mert Gör](img/unknown/TurkBayragi_gokyuzu.jpg)

 I’m passionate about Free Software Movement, and building tools that make technology accessible for everyone.
 I'm a systems programmer , I like GNU Emacs, Assembly , C and C++.
 I'm working on Linux kernel, GCC, and GNU Emacs on Debian GNU/Linux GNOME.